noamanayub/EXOVISION/README.md

-# 🌟 VIRTUAL STATOSCOPE - Exoplanet Detection System
+# 🌟 EXOVISION - EXOPLANET DETECTION SYSTEM

 ## NASA Space Apps Challenge 2025 Project

-**Team:** VIRTUAL STATOSCOPE
+**Team:** Code Surgeons Innovator
 **Challenge:** Exoplanet Detection using AI/ML
 **Dataset:** NASA Exoplanet Archive PHOTOMETRIC Data

 ### 🚀 Project Overview

-VIRTUAL STATOSCOPE is an advanced machine learning system that automatically detects exoplanets by analyzing stellar light curves from NASA's photometric dataset.
+EXOVISION is an advanced machine learning system that automatically detects exoplanets by analyzing stellar light curves from NASA's photometric dataset.
 Our system uses the transit method to identify the characteristic dimming patterns that occur when an exoplanet passes in front of its host star.

 ### 🎯 Key Features